 Earlier this year, the sale of edibles debuted in Quebec.
 Their strict regulation of CBD and cannabis continued, as no edible that appeals to minors can be sold (namely, anything sweet).
 That means if you want to consume CBD legally in Quebec, you only have a few options.
 CBD oil, high CBD cannabis, and a few CBD-infused drinks are currently among the slim pickings.

 When will things change?
-Until voters turf this province’s conservative-leaning government from power, we don’t see meaningful change on the horizon.
+Until voters turn this province’s conservative-leaning government from power, we don’t see meaningful change on the horizon.

 Legal Pitfalls Still Await the Unwary